junxit/us-congress-bills-119/metadata.md

 - 2025-11-18 — Referred to the House Committee on House Administration.
 - 2025-11-18 — Submitted in House
 - 2025-11-18 — Submitted in House
+- 2025-11-20 — Committee on House Administration discharged.
+- 2025-11-20 — Committee on House Administration discharged.
+- 2025-11-20 — Considered by unanimous consent. (consideration: CR H4851)
+- 2025-11-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-11-20 — Mr. Steil asked unanimous consent to discharge from committee and consider.
+- 2025-11-20 — On agreeing to the resolution Agreed to without objection. (text: CR H4851)
+- 2025-11-20 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection. (text: CR H4851)